 One of the reasons I love this recipe is that you are getting a variety of flavors, along with lots of vegetables and healthy fats.
 Not to mention, it tastes delicious if you make it a few hours ahead and allow the juices to marinate - just leave out the avocado until serving.
+While you're waiting for it to marinate you'll have time to run errands in your diabetic shoes.
 A few suggestions to pair with this recipe:

 - Grilled chicken breast or thighs